Sugar And Menopause: The Two Don't Mix

 Ditch the sugar …

-Menopause, with its mood swings, disrupted sleep, and fatigue, may seem like the worst possible time to try to give up sugar, but there are so many pros to outweigh (no pun intended) the cons.
+Mood swings, disrupted sleep, and fatigue in menopause, may seem like the worst possible time to try to give up sugar, but there are so many pros to outweigh (no pun intended) the cons.
+So, let’s talk about the positives and the negatives of giving up sugar.

 So let’s talk about the pros vs cons of giving up sugar: